alphagov/gsp/docs/gds-supported-platform/bootstrapping-clusters.md

 * To work with the cluster in the normal way you'll need gds-cli version 1.27.0.
 * Service-operator'd resources will not be deleted on cluster destroy.
 * After you destroy and re-create a cluster, you must `gds sandbox -c name-of-my-cluster update-kubeconfig`, or you will get errors like `Unable to connect to the server: dial tcp: lookup 8D8F3A460045AFA69F63F44F8DAB3F68.yl4.eu-west-2.eks.amazonaws.com: no such host` when trying to use kubectl.
-* You can choose a custom branch to deploy Terraform/Helm with platform-version but this does not enable the testing of e.g. the components, the differences between the deployment pipelines, or the release pipeline.
+* You can choose a custom branch to deploy Terraform/Helm with `platform-version` (and also setting `platform-resource-type` to `git` and `platform-tag-filter` to the empty string) but this does not enable the testing of e.g. the components, the differences between the deployment pipelines, or the release pipeline.
 * Will not have external secrets - e.g. GitHub and Google integration.
 Therefore no Google login for Grafana, or GitHub login for Concourse.
   * You can log into Concourse with username `pipeline-operator` and password coming from `gds sandbox -c name-of-my-cluster kubectl get -n gsp-system secret gsp-pipeline-operator -o json | jq -r '.data.concourse_password' | base64 -D -`
   * You can log into Grafana with username `admin` and password coming from `gds sandbox -c name-of-my-cluster kubectl get -n gsp-system secret gsp-grafana -o json | jq -r '.data["admin-password"]' | base64 -D -`